Joan Nathan: Television

+Journalism

+Nathan has contributed to numerous newspapers and magazines, including Saveur, Food & Wine, The Denver Post, Better Homes and Gardens, CNN, The Atlantic, Los Angeles Times, and The Washington Post.
+She is a regular food columnist for The New York Times and Tablet.

 Cookbooks

 Nathan has written twelve cookbooks, winning numerous awards for them.
 Six are about Jewish cuisine and two on Israeli cuisine.
 Her goal is to preserve Jewish traditions by interviewing cooks and documenting their recipes and stories for posterity.

 In 1985, An American Folklife Cookbook won the R.T.
 French Tastemaker Award (now the James Beard Award).
 The New American Cooking won the James Beard and IACP Awards for Food of the Americas and Best American Cookbook.
 She was guest curator of Food Culture USA at the 2005 Smithsonian Folklife Festival, which was based on the research for her book.

 Two decades later, in 2005, Jewish Cooking in America won the Julia Child Award for Best Cookbook of the Year, and the James Beard Award (again) for Food of the Americas.
 In 2017, the IACP: International Association of Culinary Professionals honored Jewish Cooking in America as a Culinary Classic.